DamoH/algorithmic-complexity/README.md

 I also had problems with the Ruby 'Time.now.nsec' (for registering nanoseconds), as at higher array element volumes it started registering declining and then -ve numbers.
 This was due to "only" the nanoseconds part of the time stamp being registered (discovered after reading the Ruby docs).
 This seemed to be fixed my switching to a 'Time.now.to_f' method chain.

+The CohortGroupingB tests were run with '8' and '16' groups, with no significant difference between the two (so only the x8 size was plotted/charted).

 Notes
 -----